How tax reform could affect your 401(k) tax break

 That may change soon.
 The Employee Benefit Research Institute is currently studying how Rothification might affect retirement outcomes.

 In the meantime, there is industry pulse-taking.
-The Profit Sharing Council of America found the vast majority of the 400 employer-sponsored-plan providers surveyed think Rothifying 401(k)s would be a bad idea, and that policymakers should give employers maximum flexibility to design their savings plans to best suit the needs of their workforce.
+The Plan Sponsor Council of America found the vast majority of the 400 employer-sponsored-plan providers surveyed think Rothifying 401(k)s would be a bad idea, and that policymakers should give employers maximum flexibility to design their savings plans to best suit the needs of their workforce.

 PSCA is part of the newly formed Save Our Savings Coalition, made up of plan providers, trade groups and savings education nonprofits.
 Coalition members' worry Rothifying might dissuade people from saving as much as they would in today's system.

-Note: Correction: The original story referred to PSCA as the Profit Sharing Council of America.
-That was the group's original name, but it has since changed to the Plan Sponsor Council of America.